-I am a historian researcher with UCLA Computer Science, where I study internet and cybersecurity infrastructure, research, and governance.
+I am a postdoc researcher with UCLA Computer Science, where I study internet and cybersecurity infrastructure, research, and governance.

-- Fidler, B. “Border Router Protocols in Internet Standardization and Control” (Manuscript presented at SHOT SIGCIS 2015.)
+- Fidler, B. “Border Router Protocols and the Infrastructure of Cyberspace” (Draft manuscript presented at SHOT SIGCIS 2015.)

 - Fidler, B., and Russell, A. (2016.)
 “Infrastructure Maintenance at the Defense Communications Agency: Recasting the Internet in Histories of Technology” (Under review; manuscript presented at SHOT 2014.)